jermdavis/SearchIndexBuilder/README.md

 * `-o` / `--overwrite` (Optional) : If the target config file exists, should it be overwritten?

 The code will try to determine the format of the source file using it's extension, or you can override this using the `-z` global option.
-The target file format is set by the `-f` parameter.
+The target file format is set by the `-w` parameter.

+This option exists to save disk space on constrained systems - as a zip/GZip stream will reduce a config file but as much as 75% in some cases.
+But it does this at the expense of performance, as it takes longer to reand and write these files due to the processing for compression.

 ## Step 3: Running an index build